A tunable Monte Carlo method for mixing correlated-k opacities. PRAS: polynomial reconstruction and sampling: Accuracy comparison

 \subsubsection{Typical hot Jupiter GCM bands}

-We take cross sections of each species from the DACE database at a temperature of 1000 K and pressure of 1 bar and generate k-tables and p-tables at the 11 GCM wavelength bands from \citet{Kataria2013} typically used in the SPARC/MITgcm.
-We use the FastChem chemical equilibrium code \citep{Stock2018} to generate representative VMRs of each species at $T$ = 1000 K, $p$ = 1 bar with 10$\times$ solar elemental abundances ([M/H] = 1), resulting in VMRs for OH: 2.7 $\cdot$ 10$^{-14}$, \ce{H2O}: 4.8 $\cdot$ 10$^{-3}$, \ce{CO}: 8.3 $\cdot$ 10$^{-4}$, \ce{CO2}: 6.9 $\cdot$ 10$^{-6}$, \ce{CH4}: 4.1 $\cdot$ 10$^{-3}$, \ce{C2H2}: 4.0 $\cdot$ 10$^{-12}$, \ce{NH3}: 1.1 $\cdot$ 10$^{-5}$ and HCN: 6.6 $\cdot$ 10$^{-9}$.
-For the accuracy comparison, we generate a pre-mixed k-table using the cross-section data, weighted by the VMR of each species which we use as the benchmark values.
-We then mix individual species k-tables using RORR and AEE with 20 Legendre nodes, typically used in the NEMESIS retrieval model \citep{Irwin2008}, as well as PRAS with 32 spline knots and 10,000 samples.
-The relative difference between the reference pre-mixed values and individual mixed values are then calculated for each Legendre node.
-In a RT model context, the cross section associated with each Legendre node would then be used in the RT calculation, making the accuracy of recovering cross sections at these points an important consideration when developing a mixing method.
+I take cross sections of each species from the DACE database at a temperature of 1000 K and pressure of 1 bar and generate k-tables and p-tables at the 11 GCM wavelength bands from \citet{Kataria2013} typically used in the SPARC/MITgcm.
+This specific temperatures and pressures are equal to that of the cross-section database, avoiding any potential interpolation errors.
+I use the FastChem chemical equilibrium code \citep{Stock2018} to generate representative VMRs of each species at $T$ = 1000 K, $p$ = 1 bar with 10$\times$ solar elemental abundances ([M/H] = 1), resulting in VMRs for OH: 2.7 $\cdot$ 10$^{-14}$, \ce{H2O}: 4.8 $\cdot$ 10$^{-3}$, \ce{CO}: 8.3 $\cdot$ 10$^{-4}$, \ce{CO2}: 6.9 $\cdot$ 10$^{-6}$, \ce{CH4}: 4.1 $\cdot$ 10$^{-3}$, \ce{C2H2}: 4.0 $\cdot$ 10$^{-12}$, \ce{NH3}: 1.1 $\cdot$ 10$^{-5}$ and HCN: 6.6 $\cdot$ 10$^{-9}$.
+For the accuracy comparison, I generate a PM k-table using the cross-section data, weighted by the VMR of each species which I use as the benchmark values.
+I then mix individual species k-tables using RORR and AEE with 8+8 Legendre nodes, typically used in the petitRADTRANS retrieval model \citep{Molliere2019}, as well as PRAS with 32 spline knots and 10,000 samples.
+The relative difference between the reference PM values and individual mixed values are then calculated for each Legendre node.
+In an RT model context, the cross section associated with each Legendre node would then be used in the RT calculation, making the accuracy of recovering cross sections at these points an important consideration when developing a mixing method.